What to Know About Chesapeake Bay Retrievers

 They are also happy, intelligent dogs with good sense and affectionate nature.

 Chesapeake Bay retrievers have a double coat.
 Their overcoat is short, harsh, and wavy.
 Their undercoat is fine, dense, and wooly.
 They have plenty of natural oil that keeps them warm and well-conditioned for icy conditions in the Chesapeake area.
-They’re well-balanced, medium-sized dogs.
+They’re well-balanced, medium to large-sized dogs.
 They have a deep, broad chest and shoulders built to match.

 Chesapeake Bay retrievers model the classic traits of most retrievers.
 They’re strong, powerful dogs.
 They’re also loyal, upbeat, affectionate, and tireless.
 They have a solidly colored coat that comes in a dark brown, sedge, or pale grassy color.
 They also have yellow-amber eyes that are striking when combined with their coat.